Tejanikhil-MSR/Tejanikhil-MSR/Readme.md

 Welcome to my GitHub!
 I’m a grad student pursuing an MS (and eyeing a PhD) in multi-GPU optimization, where I tinker with networking algorithms to make optical switches sing at scale.
 Think distributed systems, high-performance computing, and squeezing every drop of efficiency out of GPU clusters.
 Refer my portfolio or reach out to me to know more about me.

-The important thing is not to stop questioning.
-Curiosity has its own reason for existing.
-Strongly believe the 10000 hrs rule in mastering a skill

 ---

 ## 🚀 About Me
-- 🔍 __What Drives Me__: "The important thing is not to stop questioning.
-Curiosity has its own reason for existing." – Albert Einstein.
-I live by this—dissecting LLMs (especially Transformers), GPU programming, and the software stitching it all together.
+- 🔍 __What Drives Me__: Curiosity is what drives me and I live by this — dissecting LLMs (especially Transformers), GPU programming, and the software stitching it all together.
 I’m hooked on understanding how things work.
 - 🌱 __Current Obsessions__: Optimizing data flow for AI workloads, exploring how networking powers large-scale GPU setups, and figuring out what makes LLMs tick.
 - 💻 __Code & Tools__: C/C++, Python, CUDA—whatever cracks the problem.
 I’m a firm believer in the 10,000-hour rule: mastery comes from grinding it out, one line at a time.
 - 📝 __Goals__: Build, teach, and push the edges of distributed computing—whether it’s research, open-source projects.